Intel-bigdata/SSM/supports/data-sync-performance-test/Disaster Recovery Performance Test on Large Namespace.md

 3. SSM (1.3.2 or higher)

-### Variables and Metics
+### Variables and Metrics
-All variables about HDFS, SSM and Distcp, bolded as default.
+All variables about HDFS, SSM and DistCp, bold as default.

 **Main Variables:**